JakobPapirov/Temperature-RPI-Python/README.md

 python-RPI-temperature
 ======================

-Python code I used in my Raspberry Pi project for a course (Environmental Measuring Techniques) at Uppsala University.
+Python code I modified (from Matthew Kirk (2012)) in my Raspberry Pi project for the course Environmental Measuring Techniques (5 ECTS) at Uppsala University 2013.